Vantiq/vantiq-extension-sources/udpSource/README.md

 4. Uncompress the file in the location that you would like to install the program.
 5. Run either `<install location>/udpSource/bin/udpSource` with a local config.json file or specifying the server config file as the first argument.

+To change the logging settings, edit `<install location>/udpSource/logback.xml`.
+Here is its [documentation](https://logback.qos.ch/manual/configuration.html).
+The logger names for each class is the class's fully qualified class name, e.g. "io.vantiq.extjsdk.ExtensionWebSocketClient".

 ## Server Config File<a name="serverConfig" id="serverConfig"></a>

 The server config file must be in JSON format.
 ConfigurableUDPSource runs using either the config file specified as the first argument or the file 'config.json' in the working directory.